 What is the type of support you need?

-Are you able to live independently with a little bit of support (such as meal preparation, personal care, etc.)?
-Or do you need higher level, more complex care?
+Can you live independently with a little support (such as meal preparation, personal care, etc.)?
+Or do you need higher-level, more complex care?

 Is living at home a priority for you?

-More and more Australians are choosing to continue living at home for as long as they can.
-If living at home is a priority for you, home care is a better alternative, taking into account the level of your support needs.
-Making modifications to your home may help you live well while receiving the care you need.
+More and more Australians are choosing to continue living at home for as long as possible.
+If living at home is a priority for you, home care is a better alternative, considering the level of your support needs.
+Modifying your home may help you live well while receiving the necessary care.
 Again, your ACAT assessment will help you understand if you can receive the support you need through a Home Care Package or if a residential aged care facility will suit your needs better.

 Your financial situation

 Your finances will be a factor in your decision.
-Home care services require a basic daily fee and an income-tested care fee, while residential care will involve those as well as accommodation costs.
+Home care services require a basic daily fee and an income-tested care fee, while residential care will involve those and accommodation costs.

 FAQs

 Mable helps you connect with Independent Support Workers in your area.
-You have the freedom to choose the support workers and services you want, when you want, and how much you want to pay.
+You can choose the support workers and services you want, when you want, and how much you want to pay.
 Find out how.